jonasbergstroem/Cohomology-of-moduli-spaces-of-curves/README.md

 A compilation of results on the cohomology of moduli spaces of smooth and stable curves based on research from several different sources.

-## Details
+## Description of data together with some results

 All Euler characteristics will (be taken in compactly supported ell-adic étale cohomology and) have values in the Grothendieck group of ell-adic absolute Galois representations.
 The S_n-equivariant Euler characteristics also keep track of the action of the symmetric group S_n, whose irreducible representations will be indexed in the usual fashion by Schur polynomials s[mu] with mu a partition of $n$.

 We denote the cyclotomic character of Deligne weight 2 by L and by S[k], the Galois representation (of dimension 2*dim S_k) corresponding to the space S_k of elliptic cusp forms of Deligne weight k and level 1.

-Note that (by purity of a smooth and proper DM-stack), a Galois representation appearing in the S_n-equivariant Euler characteristic of any moduli space of stable curves of Deligne weight i will appear in (the semi-simplification of) its ith cohomology group.
+Note that (by purity of a smooth and proper DM-stack), a Galois representation appearing in the S_n-equivariant Euler characteristic of Mbar_{g,n} (the moduli space of n-pointed stable curves of genus g) of Deligne weight i will appear in (the semi-simplification of) its ith cohomology group.

-The S_n-equivariant Euler characteristic of the moduli space of stable n-pointed curves of genus g has been computed from S_n'-equivariant Euler characteristic of the moduli spaces of smooth n'-pointed curves of genus g', with 3g'-3+n' \leq 3g-3+n, using (an implementation in maple by Carel Faber of) the formula (Theorem 8.13) in:
+The S_n-equivariant Euler characteristic of Mbar_{g,n} has been computed from S_n'-equivariant Euler characteristic of M_{g',n'} (the moduli spaces of smooth n'-pointed curves of genus g'), with 3g'-3+n' \leq 3g-3+n, using (an implementation in maple by Carel Faber of) the formula (Theorem 8.13) in:
 "E. Getzler and M. M. Kapranov, Modular operads, Compos.
 Math.
 110 (1998), no. 1, 65–126".

-The Euler characteristics could also be considered in singular cohomology with rational coefficients together with its mixed Hodge structure.
+All Euler characteristics can also be considered in compactly supported singular cohomology with rational coefficients together with its mixed Hodge structure.
 Let then L denote the Tate-Hodge structure of type (1,1) and S[k] the pure Hodge structure of type (k-1,0) and (0,k-1), both of dimension dim S_k.

 The package SF for maple by John Stembridge was used for computations with symmetric polynomials.

 ### Genus 0

-This was computed using results from  "E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves(Texel Island, 1994), pp. 199–230, Progr.
+This was computed using results from  "E. Getzler, Operads and moduli spaces of genus 0 Riemann surfaces, in: The moduli space of curves (Texel Island, 1994), pp. 199–230, Progr.
 Math., vol. 129, Birkhäuser Boston, Boston, MA, 1995".
+The results hold both in ell-adic and singular cohomology.

 -The file "M0n.txt" contains the S_n-equivariant Euler characteristics of the moduli space of smooth n-pointed curves of genus 0 with n up to 17.